a1xd/rawaccel/grapher/ReadMe/Guide.md

 ### Last Mouse Move
 The Raw Accel GUI reads the output of the raw input stream, and thus the output of the Raw Accel Driver, and displays on the graphs red points corresponding to the last mouse movements.
 These calculations are slightly slow but build up a cache, so shaking your mouse around on GUI start should make the points display fast and smoothly.
 This feature can be turned off in the "Charts" menu.

+### Scale by DPI and Poll Rate
+This option does not scale your acceleration curve in any way.
+Rather, it scales the set of points used to graph your curve, and shows you a window of input speed relevant for your chosen DPI and Poll Rate.

 ## Acceleration Styles
 [To be added: pictures of the styles, typical settings]